 8. Remember:

 Phlegmatics have great potential as leaders.
-Phlegmatics make good directors and course coaches.
+Phlegmatics make good directors and coaches.
 They are also good counselors.

 Conclusion

 We have learned that God did not make us all alike.
 Each one of us is unique.
 Paul tells us that we should examine ourselves and find out what gifts God has given us, what weaknesses He wishes us to overcome with our willingness and His power.
 Paul compares us to a body where Christ is the head and we are the members.